Alar Laneman

 Alar Laneman (born 6 May 1962) is an Estonian politician.

+Alar Laneman stood as a candidate on the list of the Estonian Conservative People's Party in the 2019 Riigikogu elections in the 12th constituency and was elected with 673 votes.

 He served as Minister of the Interior in the second cabinet of Prime Minister Jüri Ratas from 18 November 2020 to 26 January 2021.
 Kristian Jaani was appointed as his successor.
-He is affiliated with the Conservative People's Party of Estonia (EKRE).
+He was a member of the Conservative People's Party of Estonia (EKRE) from 2019 to 14 June 2024.
+On 12 July 2024 he joined the liberal Estonian Reform Party.